muratcan-yuksel/muratcan-yuksel/README.md

-I'm a web3 developer.
+I'm a full stack web developer.

-Previously I've worked as a frontend developer using VueJS.
-While it's a good tool, I prefer React over it.
-So I'd like to say I'm more of a React developer.

-Now I create fullstack web3 dApplications.
+I build applications for the web as we know it as well as web3.

+I have a year of professional experience in front end development.
+I also write coding tutorials to blogs such as LogRocket blog.

 The technologies I currently use in my projects are:
--Vanilla Javascript/React.js/Vuejs
+-Vanilla Javascript/React.js/Vuejs/NextJS
+-NodeJS/ExpressJS
 -Solidity/Hardhat/EthersJs
--Bootstrap/React-Bootstrap
+-Bootstrap/Tailwind CSS
 -Jest/React Testing Library/Mocha/Chai
 -MongoDB/Google Firebase/Cloud Firestore
 -Postman